 The message that the church or ministry should send to victims of clergy sexual misconduct is first a recognition that they are indeed victims of a sinful act that is fully condemned by the religious organization.
 The church should take the approach of protecting people, not the institution.
 The ministry should not be complicit with or engage in DARVO (Deny, Attack, Reverse Victim and Offender) or any other coercive strategy employed to protect the institution.

 The church should make clear that they recognize the victim has suffered abuse and that the church does not want to add silence to that suffering.
-The church should admit to the failing of the religious leader who abused, acknowledging that one of God’s shepherds abused his/her position of power and authority and sexually abused the adult victim when he/she was vulnerable and in need of care.
+The church should admit to the failing of the religious leader who abused, acknowledging that one of God’s shepherds abused their position of power and authority and sexually abused the adult victim when they were vulnerable and in need of care.

 Provide Care for All of the Sheep